angular-ui/AngularJS-sublime-package/README.md

 }
 ```

-You can also override the `core_attribute_list` by setting that property within the User settings as well.
+You can also override the `core_attribute_list` by setting that property within the User settings.

 Extending With Custom Components